All About Cocker Spaniels

 The Cocker Spaniel has a small to medium build with a rounded head.
 Its ears are long and droopy, as is its face.

-The Cocker Spaniel is most commonly seen in buff, liver and white, white, and black.
-Some Cocker Spaniel are said to have “freckles” on the face.
+The breed is most commonly seen in buff, liver and white, white, and black.
+Some are said to have “freckles” on the face.

 The Cocker Spaniel is very loving with its human family; it enjoys playing games.